Top Six Home Trends in 2011By Integrity Windows

 - High-efficiency insulation

 Sustainability includes conserving water, maximizing natural heat and light, and using low-VOC materials (volatile organic compounds).
 Quality and durability are also part of the sustainability picture.
 Well-built, high quality home products last longer — and don’t end up in landfills.
-And Integrity has thousands of product options that meet or exceed stringent federal ENERGY STAR standards.

 Many thanks to the experts who shared their 2011 predictions.
 Special thanks to